langsci/opendata/calculations/README.md

 Costs are broken down into fixed/variable and personnel/non-personnel costs.

 The current setup assumes that all employees will fit into one room, and that 3 desks and computers will be needed.
 This could be adjusted, but it would only have little influence on the overall outcome.

+The individual variables are:
+- `pages per book`: How many pages do your books have on average?
+- `table per book`: How many tables are found in a book on average?